gorem/config/README.md

 ### Mac
 * **mac-zshrc.zsh**: My ~/.zshrc for macOS.
 Built on oh-my-zsh.

-* **timer.sh**: A janky bash script/countdown timer I used in grad school in lieu of inexpensive Pomodoro timers on the Mac App Store.
-Hey, at least it launches a native Mac notification once time is up.
-I've been meaning to update it with tons of phrases, and haven't.

 ### Linux
 * **ub-setup.sh**: This is probably my favorite file on here.
 It's a script to get an Ubuntu machine up and running with the programs and files I like to use, including configuring emacs with Source Code Pro as the default font.
 At runtime, it asks if you want Spotify installed, because I like to have Spotify on a native install but would never use it inside a VM, and I use Ubuntu in both contexts.
 The last line of this script is commented out, but it's the command to download the script itself, so I just run it on a new machine, then run the script.
 Clever, eh?
 (Maybe I should && something on there to make it run, too.)